xfiveco/react-coding-standards/README.md

 }, []);
 ```

-## Don't forget about dependencies
+## Don't forget about hooks' dependencies

+TL;DR; Not adding them results in _unpredictable_ code and can lead to nasty errors.

 Many of the [Hooks coming with React](https://reactjs.org/docs/hooks-reference.html) require a _dependency array_: `useEffect`, `useLayoutEffect`, `useMemo`, `useCallback`.
 The purpose of this array is to keep refreshing __the function inserted in each of those hooks__ according to the changing dependencies so that it __always has access to the up to date values__.